-For more than two millenniums, the hill has witnessed the rise and fall of the Hellenic civilisation, the dispute between the Romans and the Carthaginians, Norman conquest of Sicily, celebrations of life and death, wars, calamities and the city’s modern innovation as one the island’s major tourist centre.
+For more than two millenniums, the hill witnessed the rise and fall of the Hellenic civilisation.
+Then, the dispute between the Romans and the Carthaginians.
+The Norman conquest of Sicily followed.years after together with the celebrations of life and death, wars, calamities and the city’s modern innovation as one the island’s major tourist centre.
 It is no doubt that several stories surround the precious archaeological wonder.
 From interesting facts, historical and mythological accounts, mysteries and secrets ready to unveil.

 Fascinating Facts about the Valley of the Temples

-- The Valley of the Temples is a UNESCO World Heritage Site for its cultural and historical significance to humanity.
-The 1300 hectares Italian national monument consisted of Greek Doric-style temples which were built 5th century BC.
+Recognised for its cultural and historical significance to humanity.
+The 1300 hectares preserved Italian national monument consisted of Greek Doric-style temples built around 5th century BC.

-The Valley of the Temples is located in Agrigento city, in the southern part of Sicily.
-It was formerly called Akragas, its territory extended from the excavation site up to the sea.
-Akragas was a prominent Greek colony throughout the Magna Grecia era and was also the largest and most prosperous city in the Mediterranean sea during its peak.
-Its territory Founded by Greek settlers, it had developed into a wealthy state that captivated the attention of other powerful ethnic groups.
-The protected Valley of the Temples after surviving the test of time and many natural disasters is the affluent evidence of the city’s glorious past.
+The Valley of the Temples is located in Agrigento city, formerly Akragas, in the southern part of Sicily.
+Its territory extended from the excavation site up to the sea.
+Akragas was a prominent Greek colony throughout the Magna Grecia era.
+It was also the largest and most prosperous city in the Mediterranean sea during its peak.
+Its territory, founded by Greek settlers, developed into a wealthy state that captivated the attention of other powerful ethnic groups.
+The Valley of the Temples after surviving the test of time is the affluent evidence of the city’s glorious past.

-The best-preserved temple in the hill, the Temple of Concordia was converted into a church approximately in the late Roman Empire period and avoided the demolition of pagan shrines.
+The best-preserved temple in the hill is the Temple of Concordia.
+The late Roman Empire converted it into a church and it avoided the demolition of pagan shrines.

 Aside from the old temples, there are many other things to see in the largest archaeological site in the world.
-This includes the hundred years old olive trees spread out in the park, breathtaking view of Agrigento from the hill and other interesting remains like the Hellenistic oil mill on the Atenea cliff, assembly houses or bouleuterion, and more archaic sanctuaries and residences.
-Medieval tombs and catacombs are also found in the area and some parts of the late-Roman and Byzantine necropolises.
+This includes the hundred years old olive trees spread out in the park.
+They are together with the breathtaking view of Agrigento from the hill and other interesting remains like the Hellenistic oil mill on the Atenea cliff, assembly houses or bouleuterion, and more archaic sanctuaries and residences.
+You can also find medieval tombs and catacombs in the area and some parts of the late-Roman and Byzantine necropolises.

 MYTHS OR HISTORY?

-Many stories suggested that the mythical character, great Greek innovator and creator of the Labyrinth, Daedalus built the ancient city of Akragas after escaping the rage of King Minos of Crete.
-It was believed that he left the Greek islands with his son Icarus in artificial wings that he invented for the two of them.
+Many stories suggested that the mythical character, great Greek innovator and creator of the Labyrinth, Daedalus built the ancient city of Akragas.
+This was after escaping the rage of King Minos of Crete.
+The myth stated that he left the Greek islands with his son Icarus in artificial wings that he invented for the two of them.
 Unfortunately,, Icarus flew higher, the heat of the Sun had melted his wings and did not survive.
-Daedalus arrived in Sicily, strengthen his reputation as an inventor without revealing himself and said to have built a temple dedicated to Apollo and the city of Akragas.
+Daedalus arrived in Sicily.
+He strengthened his reputation as an inventor without revealing himself and said to have built a temple dedicated to Apollo and the city of Akragas.
 There was no archaeological evidence for this claim.
 Greek settlers had begun migrating outside the mainland in the 8th century BC, and Sicily was the cradle of some of the most important colonies in Magna Graecia.

-The Temple of Heracles is the oldest temple in the valley and believed to have been the most popular cult too with devotees flocking to have a glimpse and touch the bronze statue of Heracles, the greatest hero of all time in Greek mythology with stories about his adventures widespread all over the region including his travel to Sicily.
+The Temple of Heracles is the oldest temple in the valley.
+Believed to have been the most popular cult too.
+With devotees flocking to have a glimpse and touch the bronze statue of Heracles, the greatest hero of all time in Greek mythology with stories about his adventures widespread all over the region including his travel to Sicily.